15 Dietitian Side Hustles to Earn an Extra $1000 Per Month

 12. Blogging

-13. Speaking engagements
+13. Speaking Engagements

 Although these jobs may require some active effort to get, speaking engagements can be very lucrative.
 Many companies are looking for dietitians/nutritionists to deliver lunch-and-learns or seminars to their employees.